Pension Bible

 Nominations vs will: which controls it

-The will has no effect on pension death benefits.
+The will has no effect on pension death benefits for most modern DC arrangements.
 This is one of the most commonly misunderstood points in pension inheritance.

-Pensions are held in trust or under scheme administrator discretion.
+Modern DC pensions are held in trust or under scheme administrator discretion.
 The trustees decide who receives the death benefits.
 The member's expression of wishes guides that decision.
 The will is irrelevant — even if it explicitly mentions the pension.
+(Caveat: a small number of legacy contracts — particularly some pre-2006 retirement annuity contracts and certain old personal pensions written without discretionary trust — may not have this discretionary structure and could form part of the estate.
+If you hold a pension dating from before 2006, check the policy wording.)

 This means: